sashirestela/slimvalidator/README.md

 ## 💡 Description
 SlimValidator is a Java library for providing object validation through annotations.
 It is inspired by the Java Bean Validation specification but is not a implementation at all.

-For example, to validate the object of a class, we need to annotate its fields with constraints and then use the `Validator` class to evaluate whether the object meets all the constraints:
+For example, to validate the object of a class, we need to annotate its class or fields with constraints and then use the `Validator` class to evaluate whether the object meets all the constraints:

 ```java
 /* Classes definition with constraint annotations */